Hybrid divide-and-conquer approach for tree search algorithms: Background

-{The best exact algorithms for the (unique) $k$-SAT problem have been based for many years on the PPSZ (Paturi, Pudl\'ak, Saks, and Zane~\cite{og-ppsz}) algorithm, the latest example being Biased PPSZ~\cite{biased-ppsz}, which is the best known exact algorithm for unique $k$-SAT.} {The PPSZ algorithm is a Monte Carlo algorithm, i.e.~it returns the correct answer with high probability using randomization.} It exploits lower bounds on the probability of finding a satisfying assignment~\cite{og-ppsz,biased-ppsz} using no more than a certain number of correctly guessed branching choices in the search tree.
-To obtain these lower bounds, \emph{resolution} can be used.
+The best exact algorithms for the (unique) $k$-SAT problem have for many years been based on the PPSZ (Paturi, Pudl\'ak, Saks, and Zane~\cite{og-ppsz}) algorithm.
+The PPSZ algorithm is a Monte Carlo algorithm, i.e.~it returns the correct answer with high probability using randomization, although a derandomized version also exists \cite{rolf2005derandomization}.
+Like DPLL, PPSZ uses heuristics to force or guess variables.
+The upper bound on the runtime is derived from the probability that a variable is guessed, as the expected number of guesses dictates the size of the search space.
+We first explain the intuition based on a simple version that achieves a runtime of $\staro(2^{(1-\nicefrac{1}k+\varepsilon) n})$, for $\varepsilon > 0$.\footnote{In the remainder of the text, we will be using the standard notation for ``lazy'' scalings: with the superscript $\ast$, e.g.~$\staro$, we denote scalings which ignore only polynomially contributing terms (relevant when the main costs scale exponentially), just as tilde, e.g. $\tildeo$ highlights we ignore logarithmically contributing terms (when the main costs are polynomial in the relevant parameters).}

-Resolutions are inference rules in logic, i.e, rules which syntactically derive logical consequences for sets of formulas.
-For instance, a basic resolution rules takes two clauses $(x \vee A)$ and $(\bar{x} \vee B)$, where $A,B$ are clauses, and derives, or infers, a clause $(A\vee B)$, since both clauses are satisfiable if and only the inferred clause is.
-The clausal inference rule is refutation complete, meaning that a complete, recursive search over all inferred clauses will find a refutation if the original formula, i.e.~a set of clauses, is unsatisfiable.